Homology manifolds and euclidean bundles: Consequences and addenda

-We will now operate under the following. \begin{Assumption} Given a oriented Poincar\'e fibration $\pi\colon E \rightarrow B$, with typical fibre $F$, then $\pi$ is fibre homotopy equivalent to a block bundle with typical fibre a homology manifold (homotopy equivalent to $F$) if and only if the just described section $\ptso(\pi)$ vanishes. \end{Assumption}

-As indicated above, when the typical fibre $F$ is a closed topological manifold, this follows from a family version of the results of \cite{BFMW}, which Weinberger confirmed to us is valid.
-In particular, when $\ptso(\pi)$ vanishes and $B$ is a manifold, $E$ is homotopy equivalent to a homology manifold.
+As indicated above, the family version of \cite[Main theorem]{BFMW} for closed topological manifold fibres asserts that an oriented Poincar\'e fibration $\pi\colon E \rightarrow B$ with typical fibre a topological manifold $F$, $\pi$ is fibre homotopy equivalent to a block bundle with typical fibre a homology manifold (homotopy equivalent to $F$) if and only if the section $\ptso(\pi)$ just described vanishes.
+In particular, when $\ptso(\pi)$ vanishes and $B$ is a manifold, $E$ is then homotopy equivalent to a homology manifold.
+In the following, we will give sufficient conditions which imply that $\ptso(\pi)$ vanishes.

-\begin{Lemma} The following are equivalent for a pointed oriented Poincar\'e fibration $\pi\colon E \to B$ with simply connected fibres. \begin{enumerate} \item Giving a trivialisation of the fibrewise periodic total surgery obstruction $\ptso(\pi)$, and \item giving a lift of the fibrewise normal orientation $\sigma^\n(\pi)$ to a section of $\Omega^{d}[(E,B) \otimes_B \L^\s(\Z)]$. \end{enumerate} \end{Lemma} \begin{proof} We consider the following diagram of $B$-parametrised spectra: (we write everywhere the value of these objects over a point $b$, and note that all constructions are functorial in $b$).
+\begin{Lemma} Let $\pi\colon E \to B$ be an oriented Poincar\'e fibration which has simply connected fibres and is equipped with a section $s$.
+Then the following are equivalent. \begin{enumerate} \item Giving a trivialisation of the fibrewise periodic total surgery obstruction $\ptso(\pi)$, and \item giving a lift of the fibrewise relative normal orientation $\bar{\sigma}^\vn(\pi)$ to a section of the parametrized spectrum $\Omega^{d}[(E,s(B)) \otimes_B \L^\s(\Z)]$. \end{enumerate} \end{Lemma} \begin{proof} We consider the following diagram of $B$-parametrised spectra: (we write everywhere the value of these objects over a point $b$, and note that all constructions are functorial in $b$).